|Take me back:

 teenagers.
 It would be said, loudly and often by his many defenders, that

 much of the lewd behavior for which Ferguson had been busted

 was simply standard Rocky Horror humor; charging Ferguson was just

-another example of outsiders not getting the shows bizarre and admittedly
+another example of outsiders not getting the shows admittedly

 risque rituals.
 If the teenagers of San Leandro were already grateful

 to Ferguson for giving them such a cozy and laxly regulated place to hang